AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-02.md

 The key mechanism behind this: **transformers**.

-Transformers revolutionized NLP by allowing models to weigh the relevance of each word in a sentence—**attention mechanisms**—instead of processing words one-by-one like RNNs.
+Transformers revolutionized NLP by allowing models to weigh the relevance of each word in a sentence: **attention mechanisms**, instead of processing words one-by-one like RNNs.

 Here’s the simplified flow:
 1. Text is **tokenized** (split into chunks)